 1. This is prime time for reviews of the past year and previews of the coming year.
 Make yours a little classier by avoiding just a long list of stuff you did as an organization this past year.
 Talk about the difference it made in people's lives, the appearance of your neighborhood, the functioning of your subdivision, or the perceptions of the children, older adults, and local businesses.
-Taking some time to find and tell the human interest story is far more engaging than a laundry list of what happened every month of the year.
+Taking some time to find and tell a human interest story is far more engaging than a laundry list of what happened every month of the year.

 Especially in brief social media posts, take a risk and talk about the positive side of some negative event you experienced together.
 Conversely, a message about not becoming complacent can be helpful if your year was extraordinarily successful.

 2. If winter holidays are part of the tradition of many households where you live, your winter newsletter can suggest ways to celebrate in a new way.
 Perhaps you can suggest gifts for the community rather than simply your family and best friend or two.
-Kindness, fairness, welcoming the stranger, and creating equity among groups are always appropriate, so suggest a few ways that community members might share resources with disadvantaged individuals or groups, make common cause with a group that you usually are at odds with, and develop opportunities for greater interpersonal and inter-group understanding and empathy.
+Generosity, fairness, welcoming the stranger, and creating equity among groups are always appropriate, so suggest a few ways that community members might share resources with disadvantaged individuals or groups, make common cause with a group that you usually are at odds with, and develop opportunities for greater interpersonal and inter-group understanding and empathy.

 If your community is part of perpetuating verbal or visual representations of a faceless enemy, think carefully about how the holiday spirit might shine through if you decided to call a truce and find something to appreciate about the "other," the out group.
 Human beings seem to always strive to make their own group better than some other group, but you can be bigger than that.